NadiDami/CrowdHailer.github.io/_drafts/ddd/value-objects.md

 # !!
 InvalidMonth
 {% endhighlight %}

+The solution to our problem is to create a value object for our program that represents a month.

 ### What are value objects?

-A value object is any object who's identity is characterized it's attributes.
+A value object is any object who's identity is characterized by it's attributes.
 Ruby primitives such as `String`, `Integer`, `DateTime` are all value objects.
-The antithesis of value objects are entities, they have an identity beyond there attributes.
-Lets clear this up with an example.
+It is not possible for value objects to have a history, any instance of our Month class should be treated as exactly the same regardless of source Lets clear this up with an example.
+For example with strings.

-value objects
 ```rb
 string1 = 'hello'
 string2 = 'hello'